Abdominal Wall Hernias

 Contraindications specific to laparoscopic hernia surgery include non-reducible inguinal hernia and previous peritoneal surgery

-Complications with Laparoscopic Hernia Surgery
+Following Laparoscopic Hernia Surgery you may:

 Specific complications of laparoscopic hernia surgery may include